Skip to main content

 7. Deploy the agent on Blaxel

 You’re now ready to deploy the agent on Blaxel.
 When deploying to Blaxel, your workloads are served optimally to dramatically accelerate cold-start and latency while enforcing your deployment policies.
-First, create a requirements.txt file in the project directory with the following dependencies:
+For Python, create a requirements.txt file in the project directory with the following dependencies:

 openai-agents[blaxel]